 Check Carrier Settings Update

-Updating your carriers settings can improve cellular network connectivity and performance, which can be the reason of your iPhone not sending pictures problem.
+Updating your carrier’s settings can improve cellular network connectivity and performance, which can be the reason for your iPhone not sending pictures problem.

 - Connect your iPhone to the Internet.

 - From the home screen, open Settings >> General >> About.

 - You will be able to see the carrier settings update if it’s available.

 This method will reset and bring all the network settings to its factory default.
 By doing this, your iPhone not sending pictures problem can be resolved.
 The steps are so easy, open Settings >> General >> Reset >> Reset Network Settings.
 Here, you need to enter the passcode and continue it by tapping “Reset Network Settings” on the popup window.

 In many cases, the iPhone issues can be fixed with the iOS update. actually, updating the Software is easy and safe.

 - Back up your data first.